 Formatting is super important in emails and it starts with the subject line.
-As a consumer, if I see an email with emojis in the subject line, I'm immediately more interested in the email because emojis stick out to me and are more inviting.
+As a consumer, if I see an email with emojis in the subject line, I'm immediately more interested in the email because emojis stick out to me and feel more inviting.

 Try including "Video" or a corresponding emoji in your subject line to entice subscribers to open it.
 You'll likely want to A/B test a variety of subject lines in the beginning to figure out what your readers prefer.

 Another important formatting tip is to embed the video in the email in a place that keeps readers interested.
 Putting videos at the beginning of an email is a good idea, but placing it near the end invites readers to keep reading to better understand the video.